 In this video from our 2015 Annual Conference, psychologist and parent educator Robin Grille discusses Neuro-social evolution: how connectedness was lost, how to reclaim it, and what it means for humanity’s future.

-In this talk, Robin joins neuropsychology, epigenetics, psycho-history and anthropology to illustrate how and why many of the world’s cultures lost, over centuries, the capacity for healthy attachment and/or healthy individuation in childhood.
+In this talk, Robin joins neuropsychology, epigenetics, psycho-history and anthropology to illustrate how and why many of the world’s cultures lost the capacity for healthy attachment and/or healthy individuation in childhood.
 Now that so much is known about the centrality of infant attachment for healthy human function, there is a social and global imperative to ease back towards a healthy attachment society.
-The implications are bigger than you think.

 - Watch another conference speaker, Helen Crawley, talk about the influence of the formula industry in the UK

 A few questions arose from Robin’s talk, which he has answered below:

 What about people who argue against responding consistently to babies’ needs, saying: “I’m bringing my child up in a ‘competitive, violent world’, which they need to be able to thrive in.
 Otherwise they’re just going to be crushed by bullies.”

 ‘Should one really consider denying a baby healthy attachment in the hope to prepare them for what we perceive to be a hard, denying world?
 Please distinguish between a baby and an older child!
 There are plenty of demands on older children, which prepare them for a demanding world.
 But placing demands on a baby is misguided and potentially harmful.
 It is not for a baby to be trained for a “tough world”.
 In fact, trauma research clearly shows that adults are far more resilient when they have had all their early-life dependency needs met.
 So, the best way to prepare a baby for a “tough world” is to always say “yes” to a baby’s needs.
 That is what distinguishes a baby from an older child.’